remoteoss/json-schema-form/CONTRIBUTING.md

 Run `npm unlink --no-save @remoteoss/json-schema-form` to remove the local symlink;

-With `yarn unlink @remoteoss/json-schema-form` you will need to run `yarn install` to re-install the package that was unlinked;
+With `yarn unlink @remoteoss/json-schema-form` you will need to run `yarn install --force` to re-install the package that was unlinked;

 #### Public release